Kristen Martinez, M.Ed., Ed.S., LMHCA, NCC

 Trans-affirming counseling is one of my specialties; I love working with folks in the trans and gender non conforming (GNC) community, and have been doing so since 2014.
 I am welcoming toward those who identify as transgender, trans, female to male (FTM), male to female (MTF), trans women, trans men, two-spirit, genderqueer, genderfluid, agender, bigender, and more (there are many labels out there!), and am happy to support folks who are questioning or exploring their gender identity.
 While I unfortunately cannot write letters for accessing gender-affirming care, I can provide you with referrals for colleagues who do.

 You may be experiencing stress, fear, worries, or anxiety.
 Maybe you’re feeling sad, lonely, confused, tired, or hopeless.
 You might be angry, frustrated, or upset.
+You may need quality medications.
 These feelings are tempting to hide with drugs or alcohol, risky sexual behaviors, overexercising, over- or under-eating, self-injury, or other harmful coping behaviors, but they won’t go away unless you can face them head-on.

 Kristen’s Counseling Approach